Blackbutt Reserve: Other proposed projects

 In 1937 the Mayor of Newcastle, Alderman H Fenton, considered the name "Blackbutt" to be unattractive and suggested that the reserve be named King George V Memorial Park, or Duke of Windsor Reserve.
 In the 1950s, a large zoo similar to Taronga Park was proposed.
 The Northern Parks and Playgrounds movement become involved at Blackbutt Reserve in 1953 after rumours of the possibility of establishing a bowling club at the lookout.
 In 1956, Newcastle City Council wanted to divide the northern part of Blackbutt Reserve into a housing division but, due to public protest, this project was abandoned.
-In 1958 a Newcastle City Council announced a sub-division but due to pressure by the Northern Parks and Playgrounds Movement and 79 other organisations, it was abandoned.
+In 1958 a Newcastle City Council announced a sub-division but due to pressure by the Northern Parks and Playgrounds Movement and 79 other organizations, it was abandoned.
 In the 1960s, it was suggested to make the site of the Hunter Valley Botanical Gardens.
 In 1963, the Department of Education announced a plan to purchase a part of the reserve to build a high school but, due to a campaign led by the Northern Parks and Playgrounds Movement, the minister announced that none of Blackbutt Reserve was going to be used as a high school.
 In the 1970s, it was suggested to make the site a private school.
 In the 1990s, it was suggested to build a 60-meter observation tower.